I'm a Winter Bicycle Commuter

 / If you’re a regular reader of Straphanger, you’ll already know I’ve never owned a car.
 (Never wanted to, since the days I worked 40 hours a week as a delivery driver in my early twenties.
 That experience left me road-weary for a lifetime.)
 The money I saved by not buying, licensing, warehousing and fuelling a couple of tons of steel, plastic and glass—about $10-$12,000 a year—meant that I was able to set aside enough for a downpayment on our apartment in an old, highly-walkable, transit-rich neighborhood, on a street that probably would otherwise have been unaffordable to us.

 I do, however, own four bicycles.
-I’ve got an old Bianchi road bike, probably of mid-1980s vintage, that I use for tooling around the neighborhood, as well as for longer trips across the city.
+I’ve got an old Bianchi road bike, probably of mid-1980s vintage, that I use for tooling around the neighbourhood, as well as for longer trips across the city.
 I’ve got a fancy-ass Specialized Roubaix, with a carbon frame, that sleeps in the basement.
 When the weather is fine, I take it up Mont-Royal, the hill-girdling park in the city center, and then whip down at 60 km/h, sometimes several times in a morning.
 Then I’ve got a beautiful, jet-black Batavus, a Dutch omafiets (or “grandma” bike, though it seems to work for grandpas too), which I bought when I became a father; both of my sons did their time in a baby seat on the back, and, even now, they sometimes hop a ride on the rattrap, “dinking,” or doubling, which is a national pastime in the Netherlands.
 The Batavus is heavy as hell, and riding it feels more like being on a mule or a donkey than a racehorse: it’s a reluctant starter, a comfortable coaster, and not that good at stopping (those back-pedal brakes…).

 With its massive fenders, and wide tires, it’s the perfect bike for riding around in the rain, although, with only three speeds, it doesn’t take kindly to hills; I never take it on long trips.
 Frankly, I can see the day coming when my knees get around to saying, “Later for you, Dutch boy.”